Neu-Bob/Turo-Tesla-Toolkit/owners/delivery-checklist.md

     * Review wheel position & mirror adjustment
 5. Driving
     * Proper keycard placement for turing the car on
+    * Navigation (benfiits of using and identifying charging stations)
     * Drive, Reverse & Park
+    * Accelerator, brake and regenerative braking
     * Autopilot
       * Expectations (i.e. the driver is 100% responsbile for anyhting the car does)
       * Differences between Autopilot, enhanced autopilot, light notifcation